 •Plant patents.
 This type of patent protects a new breed of plant.
 This patent also lasts for a period of 20 years.

 After you submit your patent application, the USPTO may require that you correct certain information that was provided in your application.
 Alternatively, after you’ve obtained a patent, you may notice some sort of error in the patent.
 If this is the case, then the USPTO might issue a certificate that corrects a clerical error that was made in the patent.
 Most commonly, the errors are typographical ones or minor errors that are made by the applicant in their application.
 So long as the error doesn’t change the invention in any way, the USPTO will issue the certificate.
 Depending on the type of error, the USPTO may or may not charge a nominal fee for the issuance of the certificate.

 If you, as an inventor, want to remove one or more claims that were on your patent application, you can file a disclaimer with the USPTO.

 If the patent is defective in any way, you can apply to have the patent reissued.
 The reissued patent will only be valid for the unexpired term of the original patent.
 The time cannot be added on to the current term of the patent.

 If you want to add new claims or new issues to your patent, you cannot do so.
 However, you can file a request to have the patent re-examined.
 You’ll need to pay a fee to have the USPTO re-examine your patent.
 But you cannot alter your invention and add in new claims.
 You can only have the office re-examine if you believe that any items were omitted or left out of your current invention.

 If you need help with learning more about the patent process, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.